praman2s/youbot-py/source/index.rst

     :align: center

-This wrapper is intended for those who want to try pthon as a stand-alone language to work on youBot:
+This wrapper is intended as python library for youbot :

-- The youbot-py is a pure python wrapper for the youbot_driver.
+- The youbot-py is a pure python wrapper for youbot.
 - Protoytping and a scripting layer has become an inevitable entity.
 - Developing a python wrapper for youBot with out any dependency of framework was the aim of this wrapper.
+- Interfaces(Jacobian,Analytical IK, Trajectory Generation and Control and so on) for a robotic development will be included.
-- For issues or bug report, please raise a ticket to hotline@youbot-store.com
+- For issues or bug report, please raise a ticket to hotline@youbot-store.com.